Nikos Karvelas

-Nikos Karvelas (Νίκος Καρβέλας; born Nikos Leonardos, 8 September 1951) is a Greek songwriter, producer and singer.
-He has sold millions of records as a producer and is most recognizable for his three-decade-long collaboration with Anna Vissi, while some of his other well-known collaborations include Tolis Voskopoulos and Sakis Rouvas.
+Nikos Karvelas (Νίκος Καρβέλας; born 8 September 1951) is a Greek musician, composer, singer, songwriter, record producer and author.
+He has sold millions of records as a producer and is most recognizable for his four-decade-long collaboration with Anna Vissi, while some of his other well-known collaborations include Tolis Voskopoulos and Sakis Rouvas.
 Karvelas has released multiple personal studio albums that have had mild to big success.
 In 2012, Alpha TV ranked Karvelas as the 13th top-certified composer in Greece in the phonographic era.

 Early life

 Karvelas was born in Piraeus.
 When he was five years old, his parents bought him his first piano.
 He started to play popular songs and composed his first melodies.
 During the 1970s, he studied law at the University of Athens.
-Karvelas created his first rock band influenced by famous rock bands like the Beatles and The Rolling Stones.
+Karvelas created his first rock band influenced by famous rock bands like the Beatles and the Rolling Stones.
 He started to become known at the end of the 1970s.
 In the early 1980s, Karvelas met his muse, Vissi, and a few years later, in 1983, they got married.
 Vissi has claimed that the first impression she had when she met Karvelas was a "hairy thing," but she was amazed by his talent and his sex appeal.